 Anthropology beyond the capitalist lottery

-Anthropology knows about capitalism, from the top and from the bottom (see Eric Wolf, Europe and the People Without History – Geography, States, Empires).
+Anthropology knows about capitalism, from the top and from the bottom (see Is capitalism the best economic system?).
 We’ve analyzed the capitalist lottery and know it isn’t good for individuals or for society.
 We strive to impart these lessons and skills in the undergraduate anthropology major.
 Yet our graduates are underemployed, working in retail.
 Our doctorates are underemployed, working as adjuncts.
 We need to figure out ways to go beyond the capitalist lottery, for our undergraduates, our graduate students, and our world.

 Updates & Related Resources

 - The 2017 figures in Who Majors in Anthropology, and Why? demonstrate that “after decades of solid growth, US anthropology bachelor’s degree completions peaked at 11,270 in 2013 and have decreased sharply since then.
 The year 2016 saw only 9,135 anthropology degrees granted, the fewest since 2009.”
 It is probably not a coincidence that the years 2011-2013 saw these attacks on the anthropology major as the “worst college major” for your career.
 Nevertheless, the article also notes anthropology’s increasing appeal to a more diverse student body, perhaps indicating that anthropology can now better focus on its world-changing potential.

 - See Anthropology Jobs: Advice for Undergraduate Majors for specific ideas and suggestions related to anthropology degrees.